Call or Text: 1-704-396-0611

 Nozzle Angles

 *These figures are general guidelines.
-Every surface, environment, and pressure wash setup behaves a little differently.
+Every surface, environment, and pressure washer setup behaves a little differently.
 Adjustments to pressure, flow, and cleaning distance are part of professional judgment.

 Understanding the Basics of Pressure Washing

-Pro Tip: If you are unsure, always start with a wider spray angle and move closer as needed.
-It’s easier to increase pressure than to reverse surface damage.
-This simple habit protects siding, decks, and painted finishes during any cleaning job.
+Pro Tip: If you are unsure how a surface will respond, start with a wider spray angle and more distance.
+It is easier to increase cleaning force than to reverse surface damage.

 Chart showing standard nozzle sizes.